-Zone Changes increasing the threshold for persons that can be accommodated in a bed and breakfast from six to 10 without a permit retaining the 'in conjunction' requirement and other related conditions for function centre, group accommodation, research and development centre, research centre, residential building, residential hotel and restaurant including additional decision guidelines for primary and secondary schools.
+Zone Changes secondary schools.
 Green Wedge Zone A including a new purpose statement to provide for the use of land for agriculture making many agricultural uses exempt from a permit requirement removing the prohibition on primary and secondary schools and market removing the requirement for a mandatory section 173 agreement which restricts future subdivision after an initial subdivision is approved increasing the threshold for persons that can be accommodated in a bed and breakfast from six to 10 without a permit retaining the 'in conjunction' requirement and other related conditions for function centre, group accommodation, research centre, residential building and restaurant removing permit requirements for other uses such as primary produce sales and rural store including additional decision guidelines for primary and secondary schools.
-Rural Conservation Zone reducing the restrictions for alterations and extensions to dwellings and farm buildings removing the requirement for a mandatory section 173 agreement which restricts future subdivision after an initial subdivision is approved making less uses prohibited and more uses discretionary including some accommodation, retail and commercial uses removing the prohibition on primary and secondary schools

-Zone Changes increasing the threshold for persons that can be accommodated in a bed and breakfast from six to 10 without a permit removing the 'in conjunction' requirement and other conditions for uses such as group accommodation, residential hotel and restaurant removing other conditions which restrict uses such as freezing and cool storage, group accommodation, residential hotel and restaurant.
-The schedule to the Rural Conservation Zone is being amended to remove the ability for councils to limit the number of bedrooms to a residential hotel and number of patrons to a restaurant
+Rural Conservation Zone reducing the restrictions for alterations and extensions to dwellings and farm buildings removing the requirement for a mandatory section 173 agreement which restricts future subdivision after an initial subdivision is approved making less uses prohibited and more uses discretionary including some accommodation, retail and commercial uses • removing the prohibition on primary and secondary schools increasing the threshold for persons that can be accommodated in a bed and breakfast from six to 10 without a permit removing the 'in conjunction' requirement and other conditions for uses such as group accommodation, residential hotel and restaurant removing other conditions which restrict uses such as freezing and cool storage, group accommodation, residential hotel and restaurant.
+The schedules to the Rural Conservation Zone are being amended by